ajitminj/ajit/README.md

 - 👋 Hi, I’m Ajit
-- 👀 I’m interested in predictive modeling
+- 👀 I’m interested in predictive modeling, recommender systems, timeseries and neural networks
-- 🌱 Currently learning machine learning with python
+- 🌱 On a never ending journey of machine learning with python

 <!---